intelsdi-x/snap-cli/docs/BASIC_AUTHENTICATION.md

   * [Examples](#examples)

 ### Overview
 Basic authentication is an optional authentication handler for Snap CLI.
-Snap daemon running with set flag `--rest-auth` requires passing password for REST API authentication on every request, as well as giving your credentials to clients.
+Snap daemon running with set flag `--rest-auth` requires passing a password for REST API authentication on every request, as well as giving your credentials to clients.